cybervidia/naka/README.md

  888   888   .oP"888   888888.     .oP"888
  888   888  d8(  888   888 `88b.  d8(  888
 o888o o888o `Y888""8o o888o o888o `Y888""8o

         [ 中 ] naka
      "The key is inside."
 ```

 # naka
 > `[ 中 ] naka — The key is inside.`

 **naka** is a simple and secure command-line password manager written in Go.
 It lets you add, retrieve, update, and delete passwords stored locally in an encrypted SQLite database.

+---

 ## 🚀 Features

-- Local storage only (no cloud, no sync)
+- Local-only storage (no cloud, no sync)
 - AES-GCM encryption
 - Minimalistic and fast CLI experience
 - Written in Go using Cobra and GORM

+---

 ## 📦 Installation